Sign In

 DJ Jukebox File Management

-• DJ Jukebox maintains a list of each song and its rating in the “Song Table”.
+• Maintains a list of each song and its rating in the “Song Table”.
 From this table, songs can be easily renamed, deleted, or rated.

-• DJ Jukebox can rename or move an entire directory.
+• Can rename or move an entire directory.
 The Song Table is automatically updated to reflect the new song locations.

-• DJ Jukebox can also perform a text search and replace operation on the Song Table.
+• Can also perform a text search and replace operation on the Song Table.
 Again, the song files are automatically renamed when a change is made.

 Remote Control